chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 ## 3️⃣ Career Objective

 **Example:**
-"To leverage my expertise in test automation and quality engineering to lead teams, architect robust solutions, and drive innovation in software quality across industries."
+"To leverage my expertise in test automation, quality engineering, and team leadership to deliver robust, innovative solutions that accelerate software delivery and ensure product excellence."

 **Your turn:**
 > State your career goal and the direction you want to pursue.

 *Type your objective here.
 When ready, type "continue" to proceed.*